michaelscho/lassberg/analysis/evaluation_of_summary.md

 The study of historical correspondence provides valuable insights into the lives, ideas, and networks of prominent individuals, offering a unique window into the past (Boran et. al 2019, Schulte and von Tippelskirch 2004).
 Joseph von Laßberg (Bader 1955, Graf 2010, Schupp 1982, Sprague 2011), a distinguished German literary scholar and collector, is renowned for his extensive correspondence throughout the 19th century.
 With around 3,250 letters, both from and to Laßberg, this significant collection constitutes a rich source of information for scholars in various fields, including literature, history, and cultural studies (Harris 1991).

 The primary objective of this project is to analyze Laßberg's correspondence, with a particular focus on extracting topics, named entities, and generating summaries in both German and English.
 Given the sheer size of the correspondence, automating this process is crucial to facilitate efficient analysis and make the information more accessible to researchers.
-To achieve this, I employ and evaluate state-of-the-art natural language processing (NLP) techniques, specifically:
+To achieve this, several state-of-the-art natural language processing (NLP) techniques have been tested

-* ChatGPT-3.5 via OpenAI API
-* ChatGPT-4 via OpenAI API
-* GPT-2 (via Hugging Face)
-* T5 (via Hugging Face)
-* BART (via Hugging Face)
-* PEGASUS (via Hugging Face)

 This paper presents an extensive comparison of these methods, assessing their effectiveness in generating accurate and coherent summaries, extracting relevant topics, and identifying named entities.
 Thus, we aim to contribute valuable insights for the field of Correspondence Studies by demonstrating the potential of these advanced NLP techniques in enhancing the understanding of historical texts.